-Policy S12 Outdoor Sports, Recreation Facilities and Open Space
+Policy S11 Outdoor Sports, Recreation Facilities and Open Space

-The outdoor sports and recreation facilities on Parish Council owned land identified in Map 14 above are protected from development.
-Proposals which would reduce the quality or quantity of these facilities may only be permitted where the existing facilities are re-provided to a better quality or quantity in a location to be agreed with the Parish Council.
-The spaces identified in Map 14 are protected in line with NPPF "Local Green Space" policy.
+The outdoor sports, recreation facilities and Open Spaces, identified in Map 11 will be protected.
+Development proposals that would lead to a reduction in the quality of these facilities and spaces, or, in the case of open spaces, lead to a reduction in the size of open space will only be permitted where the existing facilities are re-provided to a better quality or quantity in an accessible location to be agreed with the Parish Council.

-The Parish Council will support proposals to enhance and improve these and any other local outdoor sports and recreation facilities in Stretton, subject to saved policies in Development Plan.
+The Parish Council will support proposals to enhance and improve these and any other local outdoor sports and recreation facilities in Stretton.
 The Parish Council will work to secure developer contributions to achieve such improvements.

-Exceptions to this policy will be for the appropriate scale development of the 3 local schools in meeting the demand for school places.
+Exceptions to this policy will be for the appropriate scale development of schools within the Parish meeting the demand for school places.
 Any alteration or extension should not compromise the on site open space and where this is put under pressure, areas of open space and facilities should be provided.